 Transfer

-Once a course has commenced, you may request a transfer to a different study or delivery mode, location or funding type i.e., virtual campus, workplace, different trainer.
-If this applies to you, you must discuss this with your trainer or other RTO representative who will then complete a variation form with documentation attached to support their claim of a transfer.
+Once a course has commenced, you may request a transfer to a different delivery mode (workplace/distance), location, enrolment type (traineeship/non-traineeship), funding type or different trainer.
+If this applies to you, you must discuss this with your trainer or Practical Outcomes’ representative who will then complete a variation form with documentation attached to support their claim of a transfer.
 The granting of a transfer is at the discretion of Practical Outcomes.

+A funding transfer admin fee will apply in following scenarios:

+You are enrolled as non-trainee and would like to transfer to a traineeship enrolment

+You are enrolled as a trainee and would like to transfer to a non-traineeship enrolment

+You are enrolled as a trainee and would like to transfer your traineeship enrolment to a new employer

+Please refer to the fee schedule for information on the funding transfer admin fee.
+If you have any queries regarding transfers, please contact us on 1300 223 040.